kernelci/kernelci-core/.github/ISSUE_TEMPLATE/kernelci-api-tokens.md

 ⇨ Email address:

-If this is for a lab token:
+If this is for a lab:

 ⇨ Lab owner first and last names:

 ⇨ Lab name:

+⇨ Lab type (pull lab or LAVA):

 **Production**

 The production instance is the one behind `https://kernelci.org`.
-Production tokens are only provided for labs that are able to send useful data, or with read-only permissions to create dashboards or consume the results data in any way (stats, reports...).
-Uses of the kernelci.org production data should ideally be made public.
+Production accounts are only provided for labs and services that are able to send useful data.
+Reading the production data doesn't require an account.

 The URL of the production API server is `https://api.kernelci.org`.

-Do you need a token to access the production API?
-If so, is this to be able to read the data or also send some test results from a lab?
+⇨ Do you need an account on the production API?

-⇨ Read-only or also to to push results:

 **Staging**

-The URL of the staging API server is `https://staging-api.kernelci.org`.
+The URL of the staging API server is `https://staging.kernelci.org:9000`.

 The staging instance is used for experimental features without impacting the production instance.
-This is useful for anything new that needs to be tested in a full KernelCI environment with results publicly available on `https://staging.kernelci.org` but not sent to regular mailing lists.
+This is useful for anything new that needs to be tested in a full KernelCI environment before moving to production.

-Do you need a token to access the staging API?
-If so, is this to be able to read the data or send some test results from a lab?
+⇨ Do you need an account on the staging API?

-⇨ Read-only or also to push results: